 liquidator does not include a provisional liquidator.

-(2) For the purposes of section 532(9) of the Corporations Act, the consent of an official liquidator to act as liquidator of a company must be in accordance with Form 8.
+(2) For the purposes of section 532(9) of the Corporations Act, the consent of a registered liquidator to act as liquidator of a company must be in accordance with Form 8.

 (3) In an application for an order that a company be wound up, the plaintiff must —

-(a) before the hearing of the application, file the consent mentioned in subrule (2) of an official liquidator who would be entitled to be appointed as liquidator of the company; and
+(a) before the hearing of the application, file the consent mentioned in subrule (2) of a registered liquidator who would be entitled to be appointed as liquidator of the company; and

 (b) serve a copy of the consent on the company at least one day before the hearing.

+[Rule 5.5 amended: SL 2021/121 r.
+9.]

 5.6.
 Notice of application for winding-up (Form 9)

+(1) If a person applies for a company to be wound up and the application is not made under the Corporations Act section 459P, 462 or 464, the person must, unless the Court otherwise orders, cause a notice of the application to be published in a daily newspaper circulating generally in the State or Territory where the company has its principal, or last known, place of business.
+The notice must be in accordance with Form 9.

+Note: If a person applies under the Corporations Act section 459P, 462 or 464 for a company to be wound up, the person must cause a notice, setting out the information prescribed by the Corporations Regulations regulation 5.4.01A, to be published in the manner provided by the Corporations Act section 1367A and the Corporations Regulations regulation 5.6.75: see the Corporations Act section 465A(1).
-(1) Unless the Court otherwise orders, the plaintiff must publish a notice of the application for an order that a company be wound up.

-(2) The notice must be —
+(2) A notice under subrule (1), or under the Corporations Act section 465A(1)(c), of an application for a company to be wound up must be published —

-(a) in accordance with Form 9; and

-(b) published —

-(i) at least 3 days after the originating process is served on the company; and
+(a) at least 3 days after the originating process is served on the company; and

-(ii) at least 7 days before the date fixed for hearing of the application.
+(b) at least 7 days before the date fixed for the hearing of the application.

-[Rule 5.6 amended: Gazette 21 Sep 2012 p.
-4425.]
+[Rule 5.6 inserted: SL 2021/121 r.
+10.]

 5.7.
 Applicant to make copies of documents available